multiversx/mx-docs/docs/integrators/observing-squad.md

 apt install docker-compose
 ```

-Install and run the whole observing squad using the `./start_stack.sh` script from the mainnet folder:
+Install and run the whole Observing Squad using the `./start_stack.sh` script from the mainnet folder:

 ```
 cd mainnet